-This page describes how to enable CoreDNS instead of kube-dns for service discovery.
+This page describes the CoreDNS upgrade process and how to install CoreDNS instead of kube-dns.

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using Minikube, or you can use one of these Kubernetes playgrounds:

 Your Kubernetes server must be version v1.9 or later.

 You can use CoreDNS instead of kube-dns in your cluster by replacing kube-dns in an existing deployment, or by using tools like kubeadm that will deploy and upgrade the cluster for you.

 For manual deployment or replacement of kube-dns, see the documentation at the CoreDNS GitHub project.

 In Kubernetes version 1.10 and later, you can also move to CoreDNS when you use

 a cluster that is using